fw4spl-org/fw4spl-doc/Tutorials/src/Tuto08GenericScene.rst

 GUI
 ------

-This tutorials used multiple editors to manage the image rendering:
+This tutorials use multiple editors to manage the image rendering:

 - show/hide image slices
 - navigate between the image slices